 You can now install the downloaded Debian package on your system simply by double-clicking it:

 The system will inform you when the installation is complete:

-Now you should restart your system.
+Now you should restart your system and then start the Terminal or another Linux application.
 That is necessary because the icon of the application is usually not yet found in the launcher here.

 How to find and start Atom on Chrome OS [A]

 After installation, you can find Atom in the launcher as normal and start it from there:

 Now you can set it up any way you like and use it on your Chrome OS device just like under Windows or macOS: